-- Write Anywhere File Layout (WAFL).
-WAFL manages the layout of data on disk, detects and corrects storage errors, optimizes performance, and enables many of ONTAP's unique capabilities, including snapshot copies, cloning and data reduction/capacity utilization algorithms.
-WAFL's "write anywhere" design is particularly optimized for high-performance reads and writes against solid-state storage. - Integrated compression and deduplication.
-ONTAP systems feature granular, protocolindependent compression and deduplication that can be applied at the per-volume or peraggregate level.
+- File-object duality for AFF A-Series, AFF C-Series, and FAS arrays.
+They concurrently access storage as files or as objects from the same data source, eliminating the need for duplicate copies of data when using different protocols (S3 or NAS), such as for analytics that use object data. - Write Anywhere File Layout (WAFL).
+WAFL manages the layout of data on disk, detects and corrects storage errors, optimizes performance, and enables many of ONTAP's unique capabilities, including snapshot copies, cloning, and data reduction/capacity utilization algorithms.
+WAFL's "write anywhere" design is particularly optimized for high-performance reads and writes against solid state storage. - Integrated compression and deduplication.
+ONTAP systems feature granular, protocol-independent compression and deduplication that can be applied at the per-volume or per-aggregate level.
 While compression always occurs inline, ONTAP features a multilevel deduplication capability that can operate inline and/or as a background operation.
 Data reduction benefits from these technologies vary with workloads, but they lower the cost of systems by allowing more data to be stored per usable terabyte of capacity. - Adaptive QoS management.
-Consolidated workload and multitenant clustered storage deployments can be managed to achieve application and tenant SLAs using built-in Adaptive QoS.
+Consolidated workload and multitenant-clustered storage deployments can be managed to achieve application and tenant SLAs using built-in Adaptive QoS.
 Adaptive QoS automatically allocates storage system resources in response to workload changes, protects against "noisy neighbor" problems, and provides minimum throughput-level support.
-Controls can be applied at the LUN, volume, file, and/or SVM level. - Active IQ.
-All ONTAP systems with an active support contract include Active IQ, NetApp's AlOps platform.
-Active IQ builds on the telemetrics originally established by NetApp Auto-Support (ASUP) and uses actionable intelligence to drive better performance, availability, risk reduction, simpler management, and improved efficiencies of operation.
+Controls can be applied at the LUN, volume, file, and/or SVM level. - Active IQ Digital Advisor.
+All ONTAP systems with an active support contract include Active IQ Digital Advisor, NetApp's AlOps platform.
+Active IQ builds on the telemetrics originally established by NetApp AutoSupport (ASUP) and uses actionable intelligence to drive better performance, availability, risk reduction, simpler management, and improved efficiencies of operation.
 NetApp data shows that 98% of potential technical issues are predicted and resolved with Active IQ analytics.
 Customers also benefit from best practices suggested by the platform, using metadata collected from installed base systems to identify trends and suggest improvements in efficiency, performance, and data protection.
 Active IQ improves performance and capacity planning and can pre-validate upgrades for more reliable maintenance operations. - Automation.
 NetApp offers a broad range of certified Ansible Supported Vendor Modules to help automate operations, making them easier to execute, more efficient, and more reliable.
 For container-based environments that require persistent volumes, NetApp offers Astra Trident, a CSI-compliant dynamic storage orchestrator that natively integrates with Kubernetes and enables consumption and management of storage resources across all NetApp storage platforms.
-Trident also supports Red Hat OpenShift Container Platform (OCP) integration. - NetApp Cloud Insights.
+Trident also supports Red Hat OpenShift Container Platform (OCP) integration.
+Trident is also a foundational technology for NetApp's Astra Control, which addresses data protection, disaster recovery, portability, and migration use cases for Kubernetes workloads leveraging NetApp's industry-leading data management technology for snapshots, backups, replication, and cloning. - NetApp Cloud Insights.
 Cloud Insights is a cloud-resident monitoring tool that provides visibility into a customer's complete hybrid multicloud infrastructure, spanning both on-premises datacenters and public multicloud deployments.
 Cloud Insights enables customers to prevent 80% of cloud issues from impacting operations, and it reduces mean time to resolution (MTTR) by 90%.
-It also coordinates with ONTAP System Manager and Active IQ to decrease exposure to insider threats by protecting data with actionable intelligence. - NetApp Cloud Manager.
-Cloud Manager enables unified management of hybrid multicloud environments.
-Through its SaaS-delivered global control plane, it can deploy, discover, monitor, and manage NetApp ONTAP on-premises and cloud-resident infrastructures simply and easily.
-It leverages point-and-click simplicity to enable an array of NetApp cloud data management services to secure, optimize, and control infrastructure performance and costs, all with the flexible consumption parameters that are required in today's cloud-led environment.
+It also coordinates with ONTAP System Manager and Active IQ to decrease exposure to insider threats by protecting data with actionable intelligence.